tbm0115/Consoul/docs/routines.md

 # Routines

 ## When to use this
 Routines let you automate console interactions—perfect for demos, scripted smoke tests, or running canned data entry flows.
-They can watch for file changes and replay sequences without requiring manual input.
+They replay scripted keystrokes without requiring manual input.

 ## Key types
 * `Routines` – Central registry that loads and executes routines from XML definitions and tracks buffered inputs.